jrliv/notes/C/Notes/README.md

 ## Working with input

+### scanf()

 scanf() is a C library function that allows a program to get data from the user.
 Like printf() it has a set of arguments for formatting and a second set for the values.
 The second group of arguments for scanf often include an ampersand symbol because they refer to pointers and not an actual location.

 Example:

 	scanf("%s", input_str);

+### getchar()

+getchar() is another C stdio library function that reads a single character from stdin (standard input).

+getchar() has no parameters and its sole function is to read the next character as an unsigned char and return its value converted to an integer.

+### gets() and puts()

+The gets() and puts() functions are two other options that can be used for working with input and output.

+*Note: I tried used these once and couldn't get them to work.
+Maybe I was doing something wrong.
+Will update if I learn anything new about these functions.

 ## Pointers